tobixen/plann/NEXT_LEVEL.md

 It's not always black and white - events may be task-alike (like an appointment that will have to be rescheduled if you miss it) and tasks may be event-alike (i.e. with a very hard due-time and that cannot be done long time before the due date).

-Both events and tasks generally contain infomration about future plans, journals contain information about the past.
+Both events and tasks generally contain information about future plans, journals contain information about the past.

 ## Some potential requirements from a good calendaring system: